 Log archive directory

-For backup media such as NFS, OSS, and Azure Blob, the log archive directory and the types of files saved in each directory are as follows:
+For backup media such as NFS, OSS, and Azure Blob, the log archive directory and the file types saved in each directory are as follows:

 log_archive_dest